free-doughnuts/docker_show/README.md

 # How to use docker_show ?

-1. git clone the file
+1. Git clone the file
-2. enter to docker_show directory by `cd docker_show`
+2. Enter to docker_show directory by `cd docker_show`
-3. make the file executible by `chmod +x DockerShow.sh`
+3. Make the file executible by `chmod +x DockerShow.sh`
-4. launch the script by the command `./DockerShow.sh`
+4. Launch the script by the command `./DockerShow.sh`
-5. take a bite from your donut and a little sip from you coffee 🍩 ☕
+5. Take a bite from your donut and a little sip from you coffee 🍩 ☕

 # Replace default colors

-- the default colors that enabled in the script are Blue lines with Yellow content
+- The default colors that enabled in the script are Blue lines with Yellow content
-- under `represent the lines color` commentout the default one, and uncommented the other color that you want
+- Under `represent the lines color` commentout the default one, and uncommented the other color that you want
-- under `horizontally stretched line color` commentout the default one, and uncommented the other color that you want
+- Under `horizontally stretched line color` commentout the default one, and uncommented the other color that you want
-- under `table content area` make sure to replace the color code name as well
+- Under `table content area` make sure to replace the color code name as well

 The default enabled colors are:
-- under `represent the lines color` the enabled color is `blue_line=`
+- Under `represent the lines color` the enabled color is `blue_line=`
-- under `horizontally stretched line color` the `echo` point to `{blue_line}`
+- Under `horizontally stretched line color` the `echo` point to `{blue_line}`

 There Are 2 more colors available inside the script: